John Harbaugh defends Colin Kaepernick

 Harbaugh addressed reporters at the NFL owners’ meetings, said he was a “little surprised” Kaepernick had not yet found a new team, called him “super talented” and said he thought Kaepernick would find a job.

-Kaepernick’s decision to quietly kneel during the national anthem in solidarity and in protest of police brutality and racial inequality in America rankled feathers across the NFL and the country.
+Kaepernick’s decision to quietly kneel during the national anthem in solidarity and in protest of police brutality and racial inequality in America created controversy across the NFL and the country.

 Harbaugh says Kaepernick 'is a good person.'
 Adds 'it wouldnt be a problem for us' his political stances— JP Finlay (@JPFinlayCSN) March 28, 2017